ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-angular-include-assets-libraries.md

 ### Solution 3 - Custom Angular builders

-A solution I came across was to copy the assets after a build into the dist-folder using a script in the package.json file, but for obvious reasons that wouldn't work easily when managing different apps.
+A solution I came across was to copy the assets after a build into the `dist`-folder using a script in the `package.json` file, but for obvious reasons that wouldn't work easily when managing different apps.
 Neither would it work with the dev-server, so I didn't even go there.
 Including assets by adding them to the build target's assets array is how Angular itself prescribes to solve this problem, so let's keep that.
-However, I still wanted to change the angular.json file (and other files) as minimally as possible.
+However, I still wanted to change the `angular.json` file (and other files) as minimally as possible.

 Enter Angular 8 and the stable version of the CLI Builder API!